Charles Hoskinson Net Worth: How Rich Is The Man Behind Cardano?

 Below, we'll try to picture a brief overview of Charles Hoskinson's journey in the blockchain industry so far, including his educational background, early crypto projects, involvement with Ethereum, creation of Cardano, and net worth estimates.

-Charles Hoskinson's early life
+Charles Hoskinson's Early Life

-Charles Hoskinson was born on November 5, 1987, in Hawaii, to a family of doctors.
+Charles Hoskinson was born on Nov.
+5, 1987, in Hawaii, to a family of doctors.
 Although one would expect him to follow in the steps of his parents, young Hoskinson instead decided to pursue a career in math and computer science, rather than following his initial plans to become a surgeon.
 This change of heart comes from Hoskinson's childhood fascination with computers, which led him to a more in-depth study of technology.

 Charles Hoskinson attended the Metropolitan State University of Denver, where he had been enrolled part-time as a math major between 2006 and 2008 and again from 2012 to 2014, and the University of Colorado, Boulder, where he was a half-time undergraduate math major for four semesters from spring 2009 to fall 2011.
 However, Hoskinson never earned a degree from either.

-During his time at the university, Hoskinson's topic of research interest was Analytic Number Theory, but later he switched to cryptography through a crypto industry exposure.
+During his time at university, Hoskinson's topic of research interest was Analytic Number Theory, but later he switched to cryptography through a crypto industry exposure.

 In 2013, Hoskinson became the founding chairman of the Bitcoin Foundation’s education committee.
 The emergence of Bitcoin impressed Hoskinson so much that he decided to quit his consulting job to focus solely on the Bitcoin Education Project.
 As an online school, BEP started on Udemy, offering introductory lectures on the Bitcoin currency, Bitcoin wallets, Satoshi Nakamoto, plus bonus lectures on cryptography with additional insight from other BEP fellows, such as Brian Goss.